 IN THIS ARTICLE

-Outlines how to create an SMB share in Qumulo Core
+Outlines how to create, modify, and delete an SMB share in Qumulo Core

 - Cluster running Qumulo Core